interaapps/docs/src/assets/docs/ulole/router/json.md

 ## Receive and return JSON
-deverm-router uses JSONPlus in the background so you can receive and return json easily.
+Deverm-router uses JSONPlus in the background so you can receive and return JSON easily.

 ```php
 class UserCreateRequest {